Cajun Sweet Potato Fries

-Warning: you are about to fall in love with these cajun sweet potato fries you see here.
-Trust me, it's hard not to.
-They're covered in tasty cajun spices that are smoky and a little spicy then baked to perfection.
-Then, as if they're not good enough already, they're served with an easy to make blue cheese dip. *Heaven*
+These Cajun sweet potato fries are covered in tasty Cajun spices that are smoky and a little spicy and baked to perfection.
+Then, as if they’re not good enough, they’re served with an easy-to-make blue cheese dip.
+This is heaven, we’re sure of it!

 Ingredients